 - What About Seniority?
 Does your organization offer extra PTO to more-tenured employees?
 This could include step increases (i.e. after five years, an additional 40 hours of PTO is awarded each year) or remain standard regardless of seniority.

 - Are There Blackout Periods?
 If you know that a specific season or month of the year is particularly busy for your team, consider implementing an exception that PTO requests during this time period may not be approved.

 - When Does PTO Start?
 In some cases, employees’ PTO may be tied directly to their hire date.
 In others, PTO may reset each year for every employee, no matter their start date.
 Make sure to specify how this works in your new policy.

 - Is There a Cap for Accrued Hours?
-If not, employees could theoretically build up a bank of PTO for literal years.
+If not, employees could theoretically build up a bank of time off for literal years, otherwise known as PTO carryover.
 Unless you’re interested in teammates embarking on back-to-back sabbaticals, consider implementing a “use-it-or-lose-it” cap or a rollover limit from year to year.

 - Do You Payout Unused PTO?
 Similarly, revisit your policy’s approach to payout on unused PTO—including workers who are laid off or who voluntarily leave the company.
 It’s okay if you do payout PTO, but consider capping it at a certain threshold to avoid mass distributions at the end of the year.

 - Is Our PTO Benefit Still Competitive with Other Employers in Our Industry?
 Any honest assessment of your organization’s employee benefits must include a comparison to other employers, particularly those that directly compete with you for talent.
 If your benefits can’t hold a candle to your competitors’ offerings, how will you ever be able to hire the best of the best?